5.2 YDS 3 French 8 Ewbanks II UIAA 8 ZA D 2c British

-Avg: 1.8 from 9 votes
+Avg: 1.7 from 14 votes

-|Type:||Trad, Alpine, 400 ft, 2 pitches, Grade II|
+|Type:||Trad, Alpine, 400 ft (121 m), 2 pitches, Grade II|

-|Page Views:||3,009 total · 16/month|
+|Page Views:||4,285 total · 17/month|

 |Shared By:||Brendan Sheehan on Jun 16, 2002|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-From the notch north of Navajo, (see Dicker's Peck for details) you can climb up Navajo's north face instead of using the scrambling route on the peaks west side. (called west chimney) Head straight up easy rock for 100-200 feet.
-This is class 4 - 5.0 and may not need a rope.
+From the notch north of Navajo (see Dicker's Peck for details), you can climb up Navajo's north face instead of using the scrambling route on the peaks west side (called west chimney).
+Head straight up easy rock for 100-200 feet.
+This is Class 4 - 5.0 and may not need a rope.
 Next climb an easy pitch (5.4 max) up towards the tan colored summit cliffs.
 Some scrambling takes you under the west side of the summit cliffs, and you have now rejoined the West Chimney scrambling route.
 An optional second pitch goes up an easy crack in the summit cliff (5.4) and goes right (piton) to avoid a large obstruction/overhang.
 The summit is then a short scramble away.

 To descend, scramble SW, then either [descend] the West Chimney route back to the Dicker's Peck notch or scramble down to the east to Airplane gully.
 As a mountaineering route it's two stars, but the technical climbing only gets one.